jlehtine/ai-chatter/README.md

 generation API and runs on Google Apps Script without any additional cloud services.

+## Limitations

+This implementation is not suitable for heavy use because it relies on Google Apps Script properties for storing chat history data.
+The script properties are not designed for storing such quickly changing information but they made it possible to implement the chat history without using any additional services.

 ## Build

 To build AI Chatter, you will need Node.js.